 The southernmost extent of U.S. 231 travels 66.7 miles through Bay and Jackson Counties in the Florida Panhandle.
-A four-lane corridor throughout the state, U.S. 231 connects Lower Alabama and Interstate 10 with Panama City and resort areas west along the Emerald Coast.
+A four lane corridor throughout the state, U.S. 231 connects Lower Alabama and Interstate 10 with Panama City and resort areas west along the Emerald Coast.
 Beyond the Panama City area, U.S. 231 remains rural, passing through the settlements of Youngstown, Fountain and the small town of Alford.
-Through Jackson County, the highway connects with U.S. 90 in the town of Cottondale and Florida 2 in Campbellton.
+Through Jackson County, the highway connects with U.S. 90 in the town of Cottondale and State Road 2 in Campbellton.

-Angling southwest from Youngstown, U.S. 231 runs directly along side the Bayline Railroad to areas east of Lynn Haven and to U.S. 98 (15th Street) in Panama City.
+Angling southwest from Youngstown, U.S. 231 runs directly alongside the Bay Lines Railroad to areas east of Lynn Haven and to U.S. 98 (15th Street) in Panama City.
 A PD&E Study conducted by FDOT developed improvements to address traffic congestion along this growing suburban corridor.
 The bulk of proposed changes are outlined for Segments 1 and 2.
 Projects advancing forward expand and rebuild a 5.5-mile section of U.S. 231 northeast from 15th Street to Pipe Line Road.

-Project Number 217910-7 upgrades 2.31 miles of U.S. 231, from U.S. 98 (15th Street) to a point north of State Road 368 (23rd Street), to a six-lane divided urban arterial.
-Work includes elevating U.S. 98 over both Jenks Avenue, the Bayline Railroad and U.S. 231 along Harrison Avenue.
+Although not funded as of 2020, Project Number 217910-7 will upgrade 2.31 miles of U.S. 231, from U.S. 98 (15th Street) to a point north of SR 368 (23rd Street), to a six lane urban arterial.
+Proposed work includes elevating U.S. 98 over both Jenks Avenue, the Bay Lines Railroad and U.S. 231 along Harrison Avenue.
 Dual left turn lanes will connect U.S. 98 east with a flyover leading to U.S. 231 north across Harrison Avenue.
 Flyovers will provide free flow movements from U.S. 231 south to U.S. 98 west and along the U.S. 98 eastbound mainline.
 Texas style U-turn ramps will be built along both U.S. 98 (15th Street) and U.S. 231 as well.

 Project Number 217910-8 further expands U.S. 231 northeast another 3.9 miles to Pipe Line Road.
 Work outlined here rebuilds U.S. 231 from a four-lane rural arterial to a six-lane urban arterial with bike lanes.
-Associated work widens one mile of SR 389 within the vicinity of U.S. 231 to a four-lane urban arterial.
-The FDOT Five_year Work Program funds right-of-way acquisition, but road construction is not funded as of 2018.
+Associated work widens one mile of SR 389 within the vicinity of U.S. 231 to a four lane urban arterial.
+The FDOT Five_year Work Program funds right-of-way acquisition, but road construction is not funded as of 2020.